Blog

 on Mon, Jan 20, 2020 By | Alison ONeill | 0 Comments | Glossary

 ESI Definition - What is ESI?
 ESI stands for electronically stored information.
 Electronically stored information is a legal term broadly defined as any data or documents that are created or stored on electronic media.
 Types of ESI are often used as electronic evidence in litigation.
-The United States Federal Rules of Civil Procedure govern attorney obligations for disclosure, review, and production of electronic documents which are relevant to litigation.
+The United States Federal Rules of Civil Procedure govern attorney obligations for disclosure, review, and production of electronic documents that are relevant to litigation.

 Read More